Most interesting landmarks of Guyana

 In future Guyana may bring many positive surprises – this country is little explored and may hide unique natural monuments unknown to the people.
-For most part Guyana consists of unspoilt nature – wast expanses of tropical forests, savanna, mountains.
+For the most part, Guyana consists of unspoiled nature – wast expanses of tropical forests, savanna, mountains.

-It is also possible that in remote parts of the country there are waiting interesting archaeological monuments for their discoverer.
-Over the last decades there have been found numerous sites with petroglyphs.
+It is also possible that in remote parts of the country there are interesting archaeological monuments still to be discovered.
+Over the last decades, there have been found numerous sites with petroglyphs.

 Featured: Kaieteur Falls